katur/eegi/INSTALL.md

-Instead of compiling SASS and CoffeeScript separately, feel free to use the [Gulp.js build script](gulpfile.js), which watches for changes in SASS and CoffeeScript files and automatically compiles to CSS and JavaScript.
+Instead of compiling SASS and CoffeeScript separately, feel free to use the [Gulp.js build script](gulpfile.js), which watches for changes in SASS and CoffeeScript files and automatically compiles.

 To set up, assuming [Gulp.js](http://gulpjs.com/) is installed on the system, run the following in the project root (which will install dependencies